This post is a Moynaq travel guide with everything you need to know before you visit Moynaq.

 Things to do in Moynaq

 It was a surprise to find a flashy new city centre in Moynaq.
-However, despite modernization efforts, there is not much to do in Moynaq.
+However, despite modernization efforts, there is still not much to do.
 There is the ship cemetery and the museum and that’s about it.
+But it’s part of the point that Moynaq is about.
+Once a lively city, now a shadow of what it used to be.

-It is possible to see everything in a day trip from Nukus, but if you want to get a feel for the town or travel by public transport, it is better to stay over night.
+It is possible to see everything in a day trip from Nukus if you have private transport, but if you want to get a feel for the town or travel by public transport, it is better to stay over night.
 Outside of the centre, Moynaq is a sad place that can only be experienced by wandering through its suburbs and explore some of the deserted fish canning factories.

 1. Nauruz in Moynaq

-I was actually lucky to find Moynaq in a festive mood with some late Nauruz celebrations that atracted quite some local tourists.
+I was actually lucky to find Moynaq in a festive mood with some late Nauruz celebrations that atracted quite some local tourists from Uzbekistan and Turkmenistan.

 The nauruz fair included a Karakalpak fashion show and obscure games that revolved around sheep, cows and men showing off their strength.